xAlessandroC/oteapi-ontokb-plugin/README.md

     }
 )
 ```

+### Application RDF
+The application RDF strategy allows to parse a rdf/ttl file and make it available inside the pipeline session.
+It uses the download strategy to download the file, get the cache key and access to the content.

+The Media Type is ```application/rdf```

 ### OntoKB access
 The OntoKB access plugin provide a read-only access to the databases of your OntoKB instance.
 It check whether a sparql query is present in the cache and execute it, otherwise it returns all the data contained in the db.
 All the functionalities are executed through OntoREC.